 These steps may provide temporary symptom relief:

-- Take short breaks from repetitive activities involving the use of your hands.
+- Take short, frequent breaks from repetitive activities involving the use of the hands.

 - Lose weight if you are overweight or obese.

-- Rotate your wrists and stretch your palms and fingers.
+- Rotate the wrists and stretch the palms and fingers.

 - Take a pain reliever, such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).

-If pain, numbness or weakness recurs and persists, see your doctor.
+If pain, numbness or weakness recurs and persists, see your provider.

 - Yoga.
 Yoga postures designed for strengthening, stretching and balancing the upper body and joints may help reduce pain and improve grip strength.